SouthernMethodistUniversity/intro/sections/DH.md

 [<<< Previous](DHRI.md) | [Next >>>](how.md)

-# What is Digital humanities?
+# What is Digital Humanities?
 * Digital humanities is inherently collaborative
 * Digital humanities as interdisciplinary field
 * What is the importance of community in Digital Humanities?
 How that might differ from other types of scholarly communities.